RiceL123/unsw-memes/data.md

 [Optional] short description:

 ## Using the data
-The data will be stored in this variable called data and it can only be accessed and updated through the use of the `getData()` and `setData()` functions found in `src/dataStore.js`.
+The data will be stored in memory in this variable called data and it can only be accessed and updated through the use of the `getData()` and `setData()` functions found in `src/dataStore.js`.

 This means that in each file found in `src` that has a function which either reads data or writes data (or both), the file will need to include the following line of code